 - However, if the token has expired, the client should renew the access token first.

-- So, the server receives a request to renew the access token in which the client passes both the refresh token and the access token.
+- So, the server receives a request to renew the access token in which the client passes both the refresh token and user’s id for verification.

-- The server then looks up if there is a matching entry for refresh token and access token pair in the database.
+- The server then looks up if there is a matching entry for refresh token and user id pair in the database.

 Hope this post helped you to make the decision regarding whether you should implement both the access token and the refresh token for securing your APIs.